-It feels good in hands and is really easy to carry in your pocket.
+It feels good in your hands and is really easy to carry in your pocket.
 If you have oily hands, don’t touch the case, it is a fingerprint magnet.
 On the charging dock, there is xFyro logo and micro USB port for charging the case.
 Nothing fancy, everything is clean.
 I totally loved the design and feel of the charging dock/carrying case.
 Opening and Closing the case is really satisfactory.

 On opening the case, you will find a black matte finish interior with earbud’s bed, an LED indicator, a power button, and a Left-Right indication.
 Below the earbuds, there are charging connectors that charge the earbuds.

 On removing the rubberized ear tip, you will see the speaker grill covered with some water repellant material.
 The earbuds are certified IP67 rating which means you can submerge it in the water.
 There is a protective layer on the speaker grill that protects the chips and the circuits of the earbuds.
 The earbud is almost in a squared shape which I don’t like personally.
-Its lightweight and I am hoping it would not be a pain for long sessions.
+Its lightweight and I hope it would not be a pain for long sessions.

 The button on the back of earbuds has the glossy finishing which looks good with other aesthetics of the earbuds.
 The problem is, the button is not clicky.
 The button is extra soft and sometimes while adjusting the earbud, it gets clicked accidentally leading to ‘Pause’ the music which is a little annoying, you know that.

 When it comes to Wireless Earbuds, comfort plays a very important role.
-It should be soft on ears and hard on the grip.
+It should be soft on the ears and hard on the grip.
 A very few of them really fulfill this wish of ours.
 I am very skeptical when it comes to Earbuds and my music experience.
 I simply cannot compromise on that.

 The Left and Right earbud are inclined on a certain angle which I think needs adjustments while using it.
 It fits perfectly on both of my ears.
 No problem in that but due to the tilted angle of earbuds, it pushes the pinna and I needed to adjust it again and again after a certain period of time.
-For bass, you need a tight fit but the default fit of xFyro Aria doesn’t provide you that kind of fitting in the ear.
+For bass, you need a tight fit but the default fit of xFyro Aria doesn’t provide you with that kind of fitting in the ear.
 You have to adjust it accordingly otherwise, it would not produce that satisfactory bass.
 This is not a drawback as the fitting of earbuds also depends on the size of your ears.

 xFyro Aria Review: Connection Setup & Controls